oferei/json-gate/README.md

 * Schema - all the additional properties must be valid against the schema.
 * False - additional properties are not allowed.
+* 'remove' - remove all non-matching properties from original JSON object.

 Example: